7 ways to improve your heart health

 It’s no secret that heart disease is one of the biggest causes of death and disease in Australia.
 The statistics are frightening, but the good news is you have more power to prevent heart disease than you think.

-The National Heart Foundation acknowledges increasing age and a family history of heart disease as ‘non-modifiable risk factors,’ which we simply can’t control.
+The National Heart Foundation acknowledges increasing age and a family history of heart disease as ‘non-modifiable risk factors,’ – risks we simply can’t control.

-They also identify 7 modifiable risk factors, risks that everyone can do something to manage or minimise.
+They also identify seven modifiable risk factors, risks that everyone can do something to prevent, manage or minimise.
 They are:

-2. High cholesterol – High blood cholesterol causes fatty build up in your blood vessels that may lead to heart attack or stroke.
-Regular cholesterol checks, a healthier diet with less saturated fats and some medications or natural supplements can be used to help control cholesterol levels.
+- High cholesterol – High blood cholesterol causes fatty build up in your blood vessels that may lead to heart attack or stroke.
+Regular cholesterol checks, a healthier diet with less saturated fats and some medications or natural supplements such as Lecithin may be used to help control cholesterol levels.
 Natural Life Lecithin is using non GMO soya beans that help to maintain normal cholesterol levels.

 While family history and age may be beyond your control, there are many ways you can take control of your health and reduce your risk of heart disease.
 Quit smoking, start exercising, change your diet and improve your heart health today!